guard/listen/README.md

 `modified_paths`, `added_paths` and `removed_paths` in that particular order.

 You can register a callback in two ways.
-The first way is by passing a block when calling the `Listen.to` method or when initializing a listener object:
+The first way is by passing a block when calling the `Listen.to`/`Listen.to!` method or when initializing a listener object:

 ```ruby
 Listen.to('path/to/app') do |modified, added, removed|